pyvec/jechova/README.md

 First argument is a channel name where the message should go.
 Beware, if you specify it as `#pyvo-praha`, standard shell interprets the `#` as a start of a comment and will ignore the rest of the line.
 You must pass it either as `pyvo-praha` or as `'#pyvo-praha'` (both works).

-Second argument is the meetup slug used in URLs for calendars and meetups, such as `praha-pyvo`.
+Second argument is the meetup slug used in the meetup URL.
+For example, if the meetup URL is `https://pyvo.cz/praha-pyvo/`, the slug would be `praha-pyvo`.

 When debugging, force sending of the message by adding `-f`.
 (And use `#automatizace` or other less populated channel.)